-Research Grants FAQ's
+Research Grants FAQs

-Below you will find answers to questions we are most often asked about HOPA funding for oncology pharmacist led research,
+Below you will find answers to questions we are most often asked about HOPA funding for oncology pharmacist led research.

 Funds will be released to the investigator or their institution upon Institutional Review Board (IRB) approval.

-2. Do I need to account for the whole funding amount?
 No, you do not need to use the entire research grant fund amount.
 For each of HOPA’s grant opportunities, the review committee can award up to 2-3 grant recipients if the total of all grants does not exceed the allotted amount for that specific grant.

 Yes, please ensure that you fill out page 5 of the NIH grant application in addition to the page 4 detailed budget.